petersilva/drobo-utils/README.txt

   5. Copy the id string returned by iscsiadm, something like "iqn.2005-06.com.datarobotics:drobopro.tdb091840080.node0"
   6. Connect to the dbpro: sudo iscsiadm --mode node --targetname iqn.2005-06.com.datarobotics:drobopro.tdb091840080.node0 --portal 192.168.2.80:3260 --login

-If everything went well, your dbpro should show up under /dev.
+If everything went well, your drobopro should show up under /dev.
 Also check /var/log/messages to confirm that the iscsi device connected successfully.
 After that, drobo-utils should be able to detect the Drobo and manage it over ethernet/iSCSI.